 P.I.: Jonathan Calede, Ph.D.

 I obtained my PhD in 2016 from the University of Washington’s Department of Biology.
 I was a Visiting Assistant Professor at Bucknell University during the 2016-2017 year.
 I moved to The Ohio State University for the fall of 2017 to start teaching on the Marion campus of OSU.
-I am a faculty member of the Department of Evolution, Ecology, and Organismal Biology at The Ohio State University. → C.V.
+I am a faculty member of the Department of Evolution, Ecology, and Organismal Biology at The Ohio State University and affiliated faculty in the School of Earth Sciences.
+I am also a research associate at the Carnegie Museum of Natural History → C.V.

 Join the lab!
 Contact me to express interest.